harkirat2023/KhataBox--Inventory-B2B-Retail-Management-Platform/docs/DEPLOYMENT.md

 docker compose down -v
 ```

-Note: Docker Compose does **not** include the backend or frontend — those run natively or on Railway/Vercel.
+Note: Docker Compose does **not** include the backend or frontend â€” those run natively or on Railway/Vercel.

 ---